Vandivier/afterecon/content/2014-10-01-a-conversation-on-health-economics.md

 ---
-title: A Conversation On Health Economics
+title: "A Conversation On Health Economics"
 date: 2014-10-01 14:39:09
 author: John Vandivier
 ---